History of the Mission Community Service Corporation and Women's Business Center, serving Kern, Monterey and San Luis Obispo Counties.

 Women's Business Center

 Mission Community Services Corporation (MCSC) is a 501(c)3 and has been host to the Small Business Administration Women’s Business Center (WBC) since October 2006.
 MCSC was created in 1998, however it wasn’t until 2006 that the WBC was created.

 MCSC's Women's Business Center is full-service, technical assistance and training resource for entrepreneurs of all stages.
 Special focus is directed to underserved low-to-moderate income minority women.
 Although we operate as the Women's Business Center we inclusively serve all small businesses.
-Our service territory covers San Luis Obispo, and Monterey counties.
+Our service territory covers San Luis Obispo, Kern, and Monterey counties.

 MCSC is in its 10th continuous year and was recently recognized as the 2016 Women's Business Center of the Year.
 Within the past 10 years MCSC has assisted in:

 - Bringing in $26,500,000 to the Central Coast economy

 Welcome to Mission Community Services Corporation (MCSC) and the Women’s Business Center (WBC).

 MCSC and the WBC offer support to individuals looking at self-employment as a viable option for their next career.
 Our business center works with start-up and existing businesses too.
 The services offered include one-on-one private consulting, and business related training classes in both English and Spanish.
 Many of our services have been pre-paid by your tax dollar.